modular-component/website/docs/usage/reusing-components.md

   ))
 ```

 This is even better!
-Now we only have two variables to juggle with, and those are the two components we wanted to create
+Now we only have two variables to juggle, and those are the two components we wanted to create
 in the first place.

 Our logic and props type are reusable without having to pass a function and type definition around.